 If you are planning a funeral, browse our collection of popular funeral hymns for more ideas about what to sing during the service.

-For religious funerals, readings may be taken from religious texts.
+For religious funerals, readings may be taken from religious scripture.
 These readings usually highlight that religion’s beliefs about death and the afterlife.
 Our collection of funeral poems and verses to download could help you choose what to include in the service when you are planning a funeral.

-The eulogy is the speech given at a funeral honouring the life of the person who has died.
+The eulogy is a speech given at a funeral honouring the life of the person who has died.
 While a religious minister or celebrant will address mourners with words about them, personal eulogies are also usually written and given by a close friend or family member.

-Eulogies can be in many different styles, depending both on the personality of the person who died, and the personality of the person giving the speech.
-If you are deciding who should give the eulogy at your loved one’s funeral, think carefully about who knew them well.
-Will they be able to write something appropriate, or be confident enough stand up and to give a fitting tribute to their life.
-You might choose to have more than one person give a speech at the funeral.
-Bear in mind that there is a time limit, so their speeches will need to be shorter than a standard eulogy.
+There are many different kinds of eulogy.
+The tone and style can depend on the personality of the person who died, and the personality of the person giving the speech.
+If you are deciding who should give the eulogy at your loved one’s funeral, consider who knew them well.
+Will they be able to write something appropriate, or be confident enough stand up and to give a fitting tribute to their life?

-Remember, you can discuss all these elements in depth with your funeral director and the person who is leading the funeral.
+You can discuss all these elements in depth with your funeral director and the person who is leading the funeral.
 Don’t be afraid to ask questions or make requests, even if they seem a little unusual.
 Most funeral directors are prepared to expect the unexpected and fulfil unusual requests, from arranging for dancing during the service, to donning fancy dress.

 Funeral reception wake